-Srinath Adusumalli is a chief fellow in the Division of Cardiovascular Medicine at the Hospital of the University of Pennsylvania.
+Srinath Adusumalli is a fellow in the Division of Cardiovascular Medicine at the Hospital of the University of Pennsylvania.
 He is also a Fellow in Healthcare Improvement and Patient Safety at the University of Pennsylvania.
 He graduated from the Medical College of Virginia and subsequently completed his internal medicine residency at the Massachusetts General Hospital.
 During his internal medicine training, he co-led the residency program’s quality and safety educational and operational efforts.
 He has continued similar work during his fellowship training and is currently spearheading fellowship program efforts to design and implement a quality and safety curriculum.
 His additional scholarly interests include rigorously examining the role of emerging technologies in improving the quality, value, and delivery of cardiovascular medicine.
-He ultimately plans to pursue advanced clinical training in the fields of heart failure/transplant and pulmonary hypertension.

 Neha Patel, MD MS is an Assistant Professor of Medicine at the Hospital of the

 University of Pennsylvania.
 She is a practicing academic hospitalist within the Section

 of Hospital Medicine at Penn since 2009 and serves as Director of Quality since July